PhillRob/fulcrum-python-tools/README.md

 ## Tools

 * `change-record-status.py` - update the status of every record that is older than X days.
-This is ment to be scheduled outside pyhton using cronjobs.
+This is ment to be scheduled outside pyhton using crontab.

 ## Setup

-Run `pip install fulcrum` to install the fulcrum python library Copy `change-record-status.py` to `change-record-status.py` and edit your `formId`, `apiToken`and `newlabel` `days`in `change-record-status.py` to suit you.
+Run `pip install fulcrum` to install the fulcrum python library Copy `change-record-status.py` to `change-record-status.py` and edit your `formId`, `apiToken`,`newlabel` and `days`in `change-record-status.py` to suit you.
 You may change the field that is being update as well.

 ## Usage